wazo-platform/wazo-doc/source/api_sdk/rest_api/rest_api.rst

                }
     }

-If the user does not have a line, the "line" property is not displayed.
+If the user does not have a line, the "line" property is set to null.

 .. _list-users:

 GET /1.0/users/
 ^^^^^^^^^^^^^^^

-Return a list of xivo users :
+Return a list of xivo users:

 **Parameters**